Din

 This

-unclear for how long it was occupied or why it was abandoned.
-It consists
+unclear for how long it was occupied or why it was abandoned and it is possible its use could have continued sporadically until the late 4th

 Back to Map | Home | Full Glossary | Links | Email: chriscollyer@stone-circles.org.uk